scottshambaugh/monaco/docs/source/processing_methods.md

 ```

 ### Connecting to Existing Clusters
-Note that default port 8786 for the Dask client is different than the port for the dashboard (8787).
+Note that default port for the Dask client scheduler (8786) is different than the port for the dashboard (8787).
 You can get your existing scheduler address with `client.scheduler.address`.

 ```python
 from dask.distributed import Client